WaverAndrew/bbhacks/README.md

 ---

-## Testing
+## Demo

-- **Health:** `curl -s http://localhost:4000/health`
-- **Vault:** `curl -s http://localhost:4000/lp/vault`
-- **End-to-end:** One-time XRPL setup, then backend + frontend: LP deposit → Exporter bind coverage (with or without `escrowAmountDrops`) → Admin oracle (incident or no-incident).

-See **[TESTING.md](TESTING.md)** for the full guide.

----

-## Demo flow
+### Demo flow

 1. **LP** — Enter wallet (with RLUSD and vRLUSD trust line to vault).
 Send RLUSD to vault, then “Mint vRLUSD”; backend mints vRLUSD to you.
 Withdraw by returning vRLUSD to vault to receive RLUSD.
 2. **Exporter** — Create voyage (ID, route, insured amount, dates).
 Get quote, confirm coverage.
 Backend creates voyage, mints coverage NFT, records policy.
 Optionally send XRP to vault and pass `escrowAmountDrops` in bind to lock premium in escrow until voyage end.
 3. **Oracle** — In Admin, select voyage and “Mark Incident” or “Mark No Incident”.
 Incident: RLUSD payout from vault to policy owner, escrowed XRP released to policy owner (if any), coverage NFT burned.
 No incident: coverage NFT burned, escrowed XRP returned to vault (if any).

+### Testing

+- **Health:** `curl -s http://localhost:4000/health`
+- **Vault:** `curl -s http://localhost:4000/lp/vault`
+- **End-to-end:** One-time XRPL setup, then backend + frontend: LP deposit → Exporter bind coverage (with or without `escrowAmountDrops`) → Admin oracle (incident or no-incident).

+See **[TESTING.md](TESTING.md)** for the full guide.

 ---